ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 3. **ActivityPub Flags**: Use ActivityPub activities or flags in user profiles to indicate their opt-out or consent status.

-By implementing these features, the system ensures users have complete control over their data and ad experience.
+By implementing these features, the framework ensures users have complete control over their data and ad experience.

 ### Budget Management and Billing

-This section outlines the process of budget management and billing in the decentralized ad network.
-It covers how advertisers set budgets, how these budgets are distributed and tracked, and how billing is handled.
+This section explains how advertisers set budgets for their ad campaigns, how these budgets are distributed and tracked across the network, and how billing is handled.

 #### Budget Setup and Ad Creation

-1. **Initial Budget and Ad Creation**: The advertiser begins by selecting a client that supports ad creation.
-Within this client, they define their ad and set an initial budget for it.
-This budget represents the total amount the advertiser is willing to spend on the ad campaign.
+1. **Initial Budget and Ad Creation**: The advertiser selects a client that supports ad creation.
+They define their ad and set an initial budget, which is the total amount they are willing to spend on the ad campaign.

-2. **Payment to Client**: The advertiser makes a payment to the client equal to the initial budget.
-This payment is held by the client and is used to fund the distribution and display of the ad across the network.
+2. **Payment to Client**: The advertiser pays the client an amount equal to the initial budget.
+This payment is used to fund the distribution and display of the ad across the network.

 #### Ad Distribution and Budget Tracking

-1. **Federation of Ad Activity**: Once the payment is confirmed, the client creates an `ad:Ad` activity that includes the ad content and the budget.
-This activity is then federated to all participating servers in the network.
+1. **Federation of Ad Activity**: After the payment is confirmed, the client creates an `ad:Ad` activity that includes the ad content and the budget.
+This activity is then distributed to all participating servers in the network.

-2. **Budget Distribution and Local Tracking**: Each participating server receives the `ad:Ad` activity and records the budget associated with the ad.
-This budget is used to track the consumption of the ad on that server, based on user interactions.
-Each server maintains a local tally of the budget consumed based on user interactions.
-This includes actions such as ad views, clicks, and other engagements.
-The tally is updated in real-time as users interact with the ads.
-This local tracking allows each server to independently monitor its share of the budget, ensuring accurate and decentralized budget management.
+2. **Budget Distribution and Local Tracking**: Each server that receives the `ad:Ad` activity records the budget associated with the ad.
+This budget is used to track the consumption of the ad on that server, based on user interactions such as ad views, clicks, and other engagements.
+Each server maintains a local tally of the budget consumed, which is updated in real-time as users interact with the ads.

 #### Budget Updates and Monitoring

-1. **Milestone-Based Updates**: Budget updates are sent at predefined milestones like 50%, 75%, and 100% of local budget consumption.
-Upon reaching a milestone, the server sends an `ad:BudgetUpdate` activity to a commonly subscribed "Budget Topic".
+1. **Milestone-Based Updates**: Budget updates are sent when 50%, 75%, and 100% of the local budget is consumed.
+When a milestone is reached, the server sends an `ad:BudgetUpdate` activity to a commonly subscribed "Budget Topic".
 Servers adjust their local tally based on updates received from the "Budget Topic".

 2. **Cap Monitoring and Stopping**: Each server stops displaying the ad if the local tally reaches or exceeds the initial budget.
 A brief "cooling-off" period is allowed to account for any in-flight activities.